04 / 09

 Case file

-Wet- and dry-riser hydrant systems, jockey-and-main pump rooms, yard hydrants and four-way fire-brigade inlets — designed to NBC, IS 13039 and NFPA 14.
+Wet- and dry-riser hydrant systems — one of the three fire families (fire alarm, fire hydrant, fire extinguishers) — jockey-and-main pump rooms, yard hydrants and four-way fire-brigade inlets, engineered to readiness per NBC, IS 13039 and NFPA 14 for consultant and AHJ review.

 / The discipline, in detail